Babys First Pediatrician Visit

 Learn tips before taking your new baby to the pediatrician.

 Congratulations!
 Baby is finally here and you have been discharged from the hospital with firm orders to see your pediatrician within 3-5 days.
 No problem!
 You’ve already chosen a pediatrician and you make your appointment.
-With a few helpful tips, your first appointment will be a breeze and your doctor will thank you.
+With a few helpful tips, baby's first pediatrician appointment after birth will be a breeze and your doctor will thank you.

 Pack a Diaper.
 Seriously, Pack a Diaper.